Market research methods to help you get your startup funded, save your time and save your investors’ money.

 Unsurprisingly, it is often the first thing investors mention as their prime reason for investing.
-As an entrepreneur you probably already believe what your are doing is going to work, but there are no doubt going to be tough times that will test this.
-Being able to backup your beliefs with the hard data can make a huge difference in both your own motivation and that of your investors.
+As an entrepreneur, you probably already believe what you are doing is going to work, but there is no doubt going to be tough times that will test this.
+Being able to back up your beliefs with the hard data can make a huge difference in both your own motivation and that of your investors.

 Successful people believe in what they are doing…